 - Developing a formal recruitment process

-- Identifying the skill sets needed by your organization and assess those already on board
+- Identifying the skill sets needed by your organization and assessing those already on board

 - Proactively recruiting new prospective members based on those previously identified skill sets